vpikulik/postgres_osm_pbf_fdw/README.md

 Examples
 --------

-You can find example of full text address search for Berlin in examples/berlin_search.sql
+You can find example of full text address search for Berlin in examples/berlin_search.sql (or berlin_search_v94.sql)

 1. Please download the latest pbf file of Berlin from http://download.geofabrik.de/europe/germany/berlin-latest.osm.pbf
 1. Change path to the downloaded file in foreign table options.